Welcome the Abomination

 “Are you listening to me, Great Magician Berry?”
 Raven shrilled in frustration.
 Her wings were picking up a current of air.
-“Quick running around and face me!”
+“Quick running around and facing me!”

-I didn’t comply to her wishes and did a quick guerrilla tactics: hit and run.
+I didn’t comply with her wishes and did quick guerrilla tactics: hit and run.
 Stop, reload, and fire again.
-Even though they weren’t much cover, it was enough to get her annoyed.
+Even though they weren’t much covered, it was enough to get her annoyed.
 “Come on.
 Come on.
 Fire.”
-Grumbling under my breath, I was waiting for her to hit the wall to activate the defensive spell on the wall.
+Grumbling under my breath, I waited for her to hit the wall to activate the defensive spell on the wall.

 “Stay still!”
 Raven angrily glared, watching me run around like a squirrel.
 “Dark Arrow!”

 Multiple arrows flew out of her hands and flew towards me.
-Majority of the arrows hit the side of the city wall, while only a couple few were aimed correctly.
+The majority of the arrows hit the side of the city wall, while only a couple were aimed correctly.
 The remaining flew and hit the cold floor with a boom, causing the ground to shake.
 Suddenly, the wall started to groan.
 The vines on the wall that the enemy was using to try to climb started to move noisily.
-Birds, animals, and even monsters started to run away in panic for the fear of what’s to come.
-People who were using it to try to climb was suddenly wrapped up by the vine,twisting into their body.
+Birds, animals, and even monsters began to run away in panic for fear of what’s to come.
+People who were using it to try to climb were suddenly wrapped up by the vine, twisting into their bodies.